medo/Pandas-Farm/README.md

 result = pf.collect(job)
 ```

-The result we get here is a single dataframe, in fact cluster pandas runs a merge function on partiions to reduce the paritions into a single result, by default the function is `pd.concat`.
+The result we get here is a single dataframe, However, Panda Farm runs a merge function on partiions to reduce the paritions into a single result, by default the function is `pd.concat`.
 You can get the raw result of the paritions or pass a different merge function

 ```python
 pf.parallelize(iris, apply = area, merge = None)